 Why do we say things to ourselves that we’d never say to someone else?
 Why do we say things to ourselves that we’d never allow someone else to say to us?
 How often have you (or do you) tell yourself that you are not good enough, not worthy, or don’t deserve something?
 Or that you’re not smart enough?
 Or not thin enough?
 Or that you don’t have what it takes?
 Or that you can’t finish anything?
 Or that you’re too lazy?
 Or that you’re somehow unlovable?

 Basically, you are bullying yourself.

-I got an email a couple of weeks ago from Karen Curry Parker and I want to quote what she said in her email:
+I still remember an email I received from my Human Design mentor, Karen Curry Parker, and I want to quote what she said in her email:

 “Bullying ISN’T just about kids being mean to each other.
 Sometimes bullying is about us stopping ourselves short from creating what we want in the world.
 And using words inside our heads that don’t reflect the magnificence and value of who we truly are.”

 My “unofficial” definition of bullying is any experience that happens at the hands of another person, or at the hands of your own “inner voice”, that causes you to doubt yourself, doubt your value, doubt your lovability, doubt your power and causes you to not feel safe expressing your Authentic Self into the world.”

 Her email caused me to stop and think about how I treat myself.
 Do I bully myself?
 Or am I a compassionate and understanding source of strength to myself?

 When we are following our dreams and saying ‘yes’ to our possibilities, chances are we are moving out of our comfort zone and the road to our greatness involves risk.
 We have to step out in faith.
 And when we are taking those steps into uncharted territory, our bully voice is likely to be shouting in our ears.